-More than 30 years on, the list of his invaluable contributions to the community is endless, he has been awarded a Medal of the Order of Australia, and he is one of the most recognisable faces in
+More than 30 years on, the list of his invaluable contributions to the community is endless, he has been awarded a Medal of the Order of Australia, and he is one of the most recognisable faces in the shire.

-It seems it is difficult for a man like Mr Liston to go unnoticed - but he
+It seems it is difficult for a man like Mr Liston to go unnoticed - but he doesn't mind.

-"The beauty of these places is, you walk down the road and people look at you and they recognise you," Mr Liston
+"The beauty of these places is, you walk down the road and people look at you and they recognise you," Mr Liston said

 "There's a genuine concern for each other here.
-You become a big fish in a
+You become a big fish in a little pond.